Josef O'Connor: Life and work

 To celebrate the Chinese New Year of the Tiger, O’Connor was commissioned to curate a series of art installations across the UK.
 Developing a concept in response to the elements of the Chinese Zodiac, O'Connor brought together a program that involved site-specific sculpture, performance and musical collaborations with William Orbit and Joe Rush.
 The project launched with O’Connor commissioning Creatmosphere to light up Brighton's iconic West Pier with 3D mapping and laser technology.
 The structure was illuminated by computer-controlled laser drawings to make it appear and disappear on the horizon.
 The image of the illuminated pier featured on the cover of the Evening Standard and Brighton and Hove Official Calendar, 2010.

 In response to the 2010 General Election, O’Connor launched ‘Billbored’- a non-partisan viral art initiative that allowed the general public, artists and designers to submit a digital billboard artwork featuring their personal political slogans and manifestos for change.
 Designs were projected in a guerilla campaign onto famous London landmarks, including Big Ben, Tate Modern, St Paul's Cathedral and The Bank of England.

 To commemorate Summer Solstice in 2010, O’Connor created a large-scale aerial sculpture that was architecturally constructed from over 5,000 helium balloons that were each illuminated by flashing L.E.D lights.

 In 2012, O'Connor entered into the Gagosian Gallery's 'Spot Challenge'.
 Utilizing social media with the #AVERAGEJOE hashtag, he crowdfunded £10,000 in a week to fund a trip around the world and making a global community of 286 shareholders the unlikely winners of a Damien Hirst Spot Print.
-Mirroring a period of extreme disadvantage and political upheaval, O’Connor's multidisciplinary artwork is currently being made into a film.
+O’Connor's multidisciplinary artwork is currently being made into a film.